Levensohn Venture Partners

 Series B in 2020

-Authentic Vision GmbH is a company specializing in anti-counterfeiting and authentication technologies aimed at safeguarding investments in product innovation, brand value, and reputation.
-Founded in 2012 and headquartered in Salzburg, Austria, with an additional office in Saratoga, California, the company offers a unique solution that includes a patented label technology combining QR code features with holographic security aspects.
-Its flagship product, the CheckifReal application, allows users to visually distinguish between authentic and counterfeit labels.
-Additionally, Authentic Vision provides services for customer communication, client label management, and business intelligence.
-The company holds multiple patents and collaborates closely with universities and leading security printing firms to remain at the forefront of advancements in brand protection and consumer engagement solutions.
+Authentic Vision GmbH specializes in anti-counterfeiting and authentication technologies aimed at safeguarding organizations' investments in product innovation and brand reputation.
+Founded in 2012 and headquartered in Salzburg, Austria, with an office in Saratoga, California, the company offers a patented Unique Label technology that combines QR code functionality with the security features of holograms.
+Its CheckifReal application provides visual recognition capabilities, allowing users to easily distinguish between authentic labels and counterfeit versions.
+Additionally, Authentic Vision's services include customer communication, client label management, business intelligence, and information collection.
+The company collaborates with universities and leading security printing firms to stay at the forefront of brand protection and consumer engagement solutions.

 Aether Bio